ibexa/documentation-developer/docs/content_management/content_relations.md

 # Content Relations

-Content items are located in a tree structure through the Locations they're placed in.
+Content items are located in a tree structure through the locations they're placed in.
 However, content items themselves can also be related to one another.

 ![Content Relations](content_management_relations.png "Content Relations")